Military and Veterans

 Calvary University’s M.Div degree meets the academic requirements for military chaplaincy in the U.S. Armed Forces.

-• Accepts College Level Examination Program (CLEP)
+- Accepts College Level Examination Program (CLEP)

-• Gives credit for CLEP and/or DSST exams
+- Gives credit for CLEP and/or DSST exams

-• Accepts the ACE recommendations for awarding credit for CLEP an/or DSST
+- Accepts the ACE recommendations for awarding credit for CLEP an/or DSST

-• Gives ACE credit for military training and experience
+- Gives ACE credit for military training and experience

-• Students called to active service can return without penalty
+- Students called to active service can return without penalty

-• Offers in-state tuition without residency requirements for military dependents
+- Offers in-state tuition without residency requirements for military dependents

-• Participates in the MyCAA program
+- Participates in the MyCAA program

-• On-campus living requirement is waived for veterans
+- On-campus living requirement is waived for veterans

-• Has full time veterans counselors or advisors on staff
+- Has counselors or advisors on staff

-• Various social outlets on campus
+- Various social outlets on campus

 Calvary is proud to support and honor our military members and their families’ commitment and sacrifice for our country through a collaborative effort involving the student and the Department of Defense.
 If you served on active duty, you might be eligible for education benefits offered by the Department of Veterans Affairs.
 If you are the spouse or child of a service member who is serving on active duty Title 10 orders in the paygrades of E1-E5, O1-O2, or W1-W2, you may be eligible for financial assistance from the Department of Defense.
 If you are the spouse or child of a service member, you may be eligible for transfer of the service member’s Post-9/11 GI Bill benefits to you.